JacobSecOps/Emergency-Alert-Generator/README.md

 ## About This Project

-This Github Project will generate radio-ready Waveform files that will trigger NOAA Weather Radios and other EAS SAME Decoders that do not verify any type of signature.
+This Github Project will generate radio-ready Waveform files that will trigger NOAA Weather Radios and (should) trigger other EAS SAME Decoders that do not verify any type of signature.

 Some other key notes are below: